andykao1213/andykao1213/README.md

 I've fixed the issue of deep copy function.
 Please check this [PR](https://github.com/ramda/ramda/pull/3067) for more informations.

 ### azure-intelligent-edge-patterns
-A product which let users able to labeling, training, and seeing the real time inference result without writing a line of code!
+A product which let users able to label images, train model, and see the real time inference result without writing a line of code!
 Most of my contributions are the user interfaces, which is written in React, Redux, and Typescript!
 [Check this out](https://github.com/Azure-Samples/azure-intelligent-edge-patterns/tree/master/factory-ai-vision/EdgeSolution/modules/WebModule/ui)!